WinVector/zmPDSwR/Buzz/README.md

 ## The code and data in this directory supports examples from:
  * Chapter 10: Documentation and Deployment
- * Chapter 11 :Producing Effective Presentations
+ * Chapter 11: Producing Effective Presentations

 ## Original data: